zydlsd/SemiCTrans/README.md

 ## Introduction
-:rocket: This is the officail code for ["Enhancing Semi-Supervised Brain Tumor Segmentation via Dual-Uncertainty Guided 2.5D CNN-Transformer and Voxel-Wise Contrastive Learning"](https://ieeexplore.ieee.org/document/11004024)
+:brain: This is the officail code for ["Enhancing Semi-Supervised Brain Tumor Segmentation via Dual-Uncertainty Guided 2.5D CNN-Transformer and Voxel-Wise Contrastive Learning"](https://ieeexplore.ieee.org/document/11004024)

 ## Installation

-:wrench: This repository is based on PyTorch 0.4.1.
+:brain: This repository is based on PyTorch 0.4.1.

 ## Usage